Java & Azure Certified Developer | CNCF Kubestronaut | Cloud-Native Enthusiast

 Isolate your VM network but keep internet access.
 Securely access the Proxmox web UI using Cloudflare Tunnel and custom DNS.
 Block direct IP access to the Proxmox UI.
 Prepare for adding more services in the future.
 Prerequisite Before you start, ensure you have:

 Already installed Proxmox VE on your machine.
 A basic understanding of Linux command line.
 A Cloudflare account with a domain set up (e.g., yourdomain.com).
-Example values we are going to use Assuming you have a Proxmox VE installation with the following network configuration: Note that these values are examples; you should replace them with your actual network settings.
+Already created a linux bridge network in Proxmox for your VMs.
+Check out my blog post on How to Configure DHCP Server to Create vmbr Bridge Network for guidance.
+Example values we are going to use Assuming you have a Proxmox VE installation with the following network configuration: Note that these values are examples.
+You should replace them with your actual network settings.

 ...